ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 # Report

 An order may have any number of reports attached to it by the system administrators or staff.
-If the report is an HTML file it will be shown in-line, otherwise it will be downloadable by the user.
+If the report is an HTML or TXT file it will be shown in-line, otherwise it will be downloadable by the user.

 The report feature is intended as a means to deliver results in the form of written reports to the user.
 There is a very simple review